Sustainability / GovernanceCorporate Governance

 Toshio Asano | Outside Director | Mr. Asano possesses a wealth of insights and experience, fostered as a manager of companies that manufacture and sell chemical goods, and applies these in the management of Daicel. |

-Takeshi Furuichi | Outside Director | Mr. Furuichi possesses a wealth of insight and experience fostered as a manager of a financial institution, and applies these in the management of Daicel. |
+Takeshi Furuichi | Outside Director | Mr. Furuichi possesses a wealth of insights and experience fostered as a manager of a financial institution, and applies these in the management of Daicel. |

-Yuriya Komatsu | Outside Director | Ms. Komatsu possesses a wealth of insights and experience, fostered as a manager of investment companies and communications companies in Japan and overseas, and applies these in the management of Daicel. |
+Yuriya Komatsu | Outside Director | Ms. Komatsu possesses a wealth of insights and experience, fostered as a manager of investment companies in Japan and overseas and communications companies, and applies these in the management of Daicel. |

 Scroll left or right